AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/table-relationships.md

 ### `One-to-Many` {#onetomany}

-In a `one-to-many` relationship, a record in Table `A` can potentially belong to several records in Table `B`.
+In a `one-to-many` relationship, a record in table `A` can potentially belong to several records in table `B`.
 Think about the relationship between `orders` and `items` - an order can contain many items, but an item belongs to a single order.
 In this case, the `orders` table is the one side and the `items` table is the many side.

 ![](../../assets/one-to-many_001.png)

 ### `Many-to-Many` {#manytomany}

-In a `many-to-many` relationship, a record in Table `B` can potentially belong to several records in Table `A`.
-And vice versa, a record in Table `A` can potentially belong to several records in Table `B`.
+In a `many-to-many` relationship, a record in table `B` can potentially belong to several records in table `A`.
+And vice versa, a record in table `A` can potentially belong to several records in Ttable `B`.

 Think about the relationship between **products** and **categories**: a product can belong to many categories, and a category can contain many products.